 Request to File Student Conduct Charges

-If the respondent is a student, students may request that Daemen College file student conduct charges against the respondent.
-Any member of the College community may initiate the conduct review process against any student for alleged violations of the Student Code of Conduct generally within two to three months of the alleged violation(s) by submitting a complaint in written form to the Vice President for Strategic Initiatives or the Dean of Students (DOS), who has direct responsibility for managing the student conduct system, or designee.
-Residence Life and Campus Safety staff complete incident in writing through their supervisor by completing an incident report addressing a violation.
+If the respondent is a student, students may request that Daemen University file student conduct charges against the respondent.
+Any member of the University community may initiate the conduct review process against any student for alleged violations of the Student Code of Conduct generally within two to three months of the alleged violation(s) by submitting a complaint in written form to the Senior Vice President for Strategic Initiatives or the Dean of Students (DOS), who has direct responsibility for managing the student conduct system, or designee.
+Residence Life and Campus Safety staff report incidents in writing through their supervisors by completing an incident report addressing a violation.
 Charges filed by all other members of the community must be prepared in writing and will be directed to the DOS (or designee).

-Seek an Order of Protection /or No Contact Order
+Seek an Order of Protection/Order of No Contact

 Erie County Family Court